arkhipenko/zabbix/Template_Back-UPS_CS_500_apcupsd/readme.md

 Based on reading and interpreting apcaccess output.

-Because apcaccess takes anywhere from 1 to 15 seconds to update a file based cacheing was implemented:
+Because apcaccess takes anywhere from 1 to 15 seconds to run, a file based cacheing was implemented:

 One instance of apcaccess is executed and the outputs are used for multiple monitoring variables, thus avoiding timeouts.